MithrilJS/mithril.js/README.md

 A modern client-side JavaScript framework for building Single Page Applications.
 It's small (<!-- size -->9.05 KB<!-- /size --> gzipped), fast and provides routing and XHR utilities out of the box.

-Mithril.js is used by companies like Vimeo and Nike, and open source platforms like Lichess 👍.
+Mithril.js has been used by companies like Vimeo, Nike, and Amazon, and open source platforms like Lichess. 👍

-Mithril.js supports IE11, Firefox ESR, and the last two versions of Firefox, Edge, Safari, and Chrome.
+Mithril.js supports Firefox ESR and the last two versions of Firefox, Edge, Safari, and Chrome.
 No polyfills required. 👌

 ## Installation